 Applying a layer of Paraloid B-72 to the surface and marking on top of that is a common method.
 You can then later use a solvent to remove the mark completely if desired.
 You are supposed to apply another later of B-72 on top of that to protect the mark, but I find the solvent often lifts or muddies the mark.
 Since the direct method of marking the limestone has proven effective, the use of B-72 has been more for repairing broken specimens.

 These legacy codes were used in early 2019 when I started to build the catalog.
 I have since discontinued usage of these and they are no longer part of the catalog.

 |M||Mid Level Shale|

 |G||Pieces from a Western Gilpin Township Locality|

-These are some of the early pieces that I have added to my collection, so far.
+These are some of the early pieces that I were added using legacy collection codes.

 - 2019-02-US-001 – Orthotetes

 - 2019-03-M-001 – Meekospira Peracuta

 You can find posts from the entire category listing here.